Visiting Us at Christ the King Vineyard

 Bring the Kids!

+Just past the coffee counter on the left is the KidsMin Check-in Kiosk.
 We put a lot of care into providing age-appropriate programming for our kids, and all of our children’s ministry volunteers undergo a thorough background check.

-Volunteers at these kiosks will be ready to help you check in if you have children from nursery age to fifth grade.
+Volunteers at these kiosks will be ready to help you check-in if you have children from nursery age to fifth grade.
 Check-in lets us know important things like who’s allowed to pick them up and if they have any allergies.
 The kiosks will be available 15 minutes before the service starts (10:00am).Learn About Kids Ministries →

-3. Stop by the Welcome Center
+3. Stop by the Connection Center

 4. Worship With Us (10:00am)

 When we get together as a community, we love to celebrate with music.
 Sometimes we do this with joy and excitement.
 Sometimes we do it with heavy hearts.
-We do it together, because we believe singing to God is one of the most authentic ways we can connect.
+We do it together because we believe singing to God is one of the most authentic ways we can connect.

 After a few songs, one of our pastors or a guest speaker will teach a message, which is like a conversation starter for our community for the week.
 Usually, there’s a lot of storytelling, some decent jokes, and a message of hope and grace for all of us.